sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: You manifest a [**Large**] 2 meter tall hand made of blood mist in an unoccupied space that you can see within range.
 As a bonus action, you may move the hand up to 10 meters through occupied or unoccupied spaces.
 Any creatures in the space moved through by the hand take 200 force damage.
 If this damage is dealt to their hit points and they have blood in their body, they turn into a puddle of blood and die.

+### Blood Hatred Gu

+*Rank 3 Carver*

+Cost: 15 portions

+Range: 10 meters

+Health: 5

+Food: <!-- TODO ->

+Effect: This Gu must be submerged in the blood of a single creature to be activated.
+All creatures within range must succeed a **Perseverance** test or else gain a **Hatred Token**.
+Affected creatures have a dislike for the family line of the creature whose blood was used to activate Blood Hatred Gu.
+A creature with 3 tokens will refuse to consort with any members of the bloodline, while a creature with 5 tokens will seek to kill them on sight.

+A creature can have up to 5 **Hatred Tokens** for a single bloodline, and the hatred grows stronger the closer a person is to the creature whose blood was used to activate Blood Hatred Gu.

 ### Blood Pouch Gu
 *Rank 1-5 Container*